scriptingxss/owasp-fstm/README.md

 #### Software Bill of Materials \(SBOM\) Generation

 As firmware security assessments increasingly require regulatory compliance and supply chain transparency, generating a comprehensive Software Bill of Materials has become essential.
 As of 2025, SBOMs are mandatory for organizations selling software to the U.S. Government \(Executive Order 14028\), and over 60% of enterprises require SBOMs as part of their cybersecurity practices.
+The OWASP IoT Security Verification Standard \(ISVS\) requirement **V1.1.1** mandates that devices maintain accurate SBOMs, making firmware-level SBOM generation critical for compliance verification.

 ##### Why SBOMs Matter for Firmware Security